Shell1010/AQW-md/Class Obtain Guides/Lord of Order Guide.md

 		- Alternatively you could use Dragon of Time but I assume you don't have this at the current stage of the game.
 	- Kill Serepthys at [/yasaris](http://aqwwiki.wikidot.com/yasaris) for "Inversion Infusion".

+---

 - **"The Final Challenge"**
 	- Kill the Champion of Chaos at [/ultradrakath](http://aqwwiki.wikidot.com/ultra-drakath).
 	- Remember to select the Lord of Order class, or you'll have to wait another day.

+I don't feel like I should make a guide for this class as it is very braindead, just make sure your buffs do not fade when using the class.
+For enhancements read [[Basic Class Guide]].